 The devil, which the Bible calls the deceiver, knows this, so he offers people a counterfeit.
 Satan has his snares for those seeking such experiences.
 One of which is called kundalini awakening (also called kundalini activation or kundalini arousal), which is basically the event where the kundalini “takes over” a person, or when it rises from the base of the spine to the top of his head.

 There are a plethora of Youtube videos about how to have a kundalini awakening.
 Many of these videos have hundreds of thousands of views.
 There are many websites that promote it and have been numerous books written about it.

-My contention is that kundalini is nothing more than a demon or an evil spirit and that it is extremely dangerous to have a kundalini awakening.
-This so-called awakening is a deception for people to allow themselves to be demonized since a lot of times demons can’t just enter inside a person but needs an open “door” to go through.
+My contention is that kundalini is nothing more than a demon or an evil spirit, and that it is extremely dangerous to have a kundalini awakening.
+This so-called awakening is a deception for people to allow themselves to be demonized since a lot of times demons can’t just enter inside a person, but instead needs an open “door” to go through.
 These doors are easily opened by New Age and occult practices.
-The promises of the benefits of kundalini are bait for the enemy to snare a victim through demonization, as satan’s demons have a desire to inhabit a human body (read Mark 5:1-13; Matt.
+The promises of the benefits of kundalini are bait from the enemy to snare a victim to become demonized, as satan’s demons have a desire to inhabit a human body (read Mark 5:1-13; Matt.
 12:43-45).
-This is the antithesis of one filled with the Holy Spirit (Ephesians 5:18) in which born again Christians have when they repent and turn to the Lord Jesus Christ.
+This is the antithesis of one filled with the Holy Spirit (Eph.
+5:18) in which born again Christians have when they repent and turn to the Lord Jesus Christ.